SAFETAG/SAFETAG/content/document_matter/how_to_read_this_guide.guide.md

 #### Objectives

 This section contains the objectives of a SAFETAG audit.
-These objectives are used to gather information about the risks an organization face and their capacity to address them.
+These objectives are used to gather information about the risks an organization face and their capacity to address them,.

 #### Reporting